littleosbook/littleosbook/interrupts.md

 The `common_interrupt_handler` does the following:

-- Push the registers onto the stack
+- Push the registers on the stack.
-- Call the C function `interrupt_handler`
+- Call the C function `interrupt_handler`.
-- Pop the registers from the stack
+- Pop the registers from the stack.
-- Add 8 to `esp` (because of the error code and the interrupt number pushed earlier)
+- Add 8 to `esp` (because of the error code and the interrupt number pushed earlier).
-- Execute `iret` to return to the interrupted code
+- Execute `iret` to return to the interrupted code.

-Since the macros declares global labels the addresses of the interrupt handlers can be accessed from C or assembly when creating the IDT.
+Since the macros declare global labels the addresses of the interrupt handlers can be accessed from C or assembly when creating the IDT.

 ## Loading the IDT
 The IDT is loaded with the `lidt` assembly instruction which takes the address of the first element in the table.
-It is easiest to wrap this instruction and instead use it from C:
+It is easiest to wrap this instruction and use it from C:

 ~~~ {.nasm}
     global  load_idt